jon-jacky/Piety/viewer/README.md

 - **C-x l** - Refresh focus window, an editor or viewer window.

 - **M-m** - Refresh viewer window while editor window has focus.

+### Other Instructions ###

+Other instructions for using the desktop appear in the files *viewer/desktop.txt* and *viewer/keys.txt*.
+These files are usually loaded into the Piety session at startup.

 ### Files ###